We at Drury (“we”, “us” or “our”) respect your privacy.

 We may collect and receive your personal information using different methods:

-Publically available Personal information.
-From time to time we may collect personal information about you from publically available sources or media reports or personal information about you that you or a third party may make publically available to us (for example through speaking at events or publishing articles or other news stories).
+Publicly available Personal information.
+From time to time we may collect personal information about you from publicly available sources or media reports or personal information about you that you or a third party may make publicly available to us (for example through speaking at events or publishing articles or other news stories).

 HOW WE USE PERSONAL INFORMATION